-North Park maintains residence halls and other facilities on the campus that accommodate about 70 percent of the undergraduate student body.
-All first-year, second-year, and third-year students who are not living with their parents, spouse, or an approved relative are required to live on the North Park campus.
+North Park maintains residence halls and other facilities on the campus that accommodate about 60 percent of the undergraduate student body.
+All first-year, second-year, and third-year students who are not living with their parents or guardian are required to live on the North Park campus.
 Residents requesting University housing must complete a North Park University housing application and contract.
-The contract implies that unless the University is advised differently, the student plans to be a resident for the entire academic year.
-Termination of the contract must be in writing prior to the term in question.
-No adjustments are made to housing charges after the term is underway.
+The contract implies that unless the University is advised differently, the student plans to be a resident for his/her first, second, and third academic years until he/ she is released from the housing contract based on the Housing Terms and Conditions.
+Termination of the contract must be in writing prior to the term in question Please see the room and board refund schedule for adjustments made to housing charges after the semester is under way.

-All student housing is under the direction of the director of housing and residence life.
+All student housing is under the direction of the Director of Housing and Residence Life.
 The small size of our on-campus population is ideal for building relationships and receiving personalized attention from an experienced residence life live-in staff.
-North Park has six full-time and one part-time resident directors (RD).
+North Park has seven full-time resident directors (RD).
 Each director resides in the residence hall and is assisted by trained student resident assistants (RA).
 The goal for residence life is to create an environment that allows for personal growth and an atmosphere that enhances the learning process.
 The residence life staff utilizes educational and social programs to achieve these goals.

 All residence halls provide on-site laundry facilities and security, including 24-hour front desk service.
-Furnishings in the residence halls include beds, desks, chairs, dressers, desk lights, and mini blinds.
-Visitation hours are maintained in each residence hall.
+Furnishings in the residence halls include beds, desks, chairs, dressers, and mini blinds.
+Visitation hours are maintained in each living area.
 All visitors must sign in and out at the front reception desk of each hall.
+University apartments do not have a desk staff, but are monitored by security.
+University apartments are furnished with a beds and kitchen appliances.